dblanchardDev/JinjaSQLTranspiler/UsingFormatTemplates.md

 For example, when creating a table in Microsoft SQL Server, use

 ## Adding Code Blocks
 In order to modify the code from one format to another, the Jinja-SQL Transpiler must be able to find the relevant parts of the code.
-This is accomplished by surounding relevant code with  [Jinja Blocks](https://jinja.palletsprojects.com/en/2.11.x/templates/#base-template).
+This is accomplished by surrounding relevant code with  [Jinja Blocks](https://jinja.palletsprojects.com/en/2.11.x/templates/#base-template).

 For example, when creating a table, the transpiler needs to know the **name** and the **columns**:
 ```sql